-- (1) This section applies to material falling within subsection (2) relating to a person who- - (a) has no previous convictions or only one exempt conviction, - (b) is arrested for or charged with a recordable offence, and - (c) is aged 18 or over at the time of the alleged offence. - (2) Material falls within this subsection if it is- - (a) fingerprints or impressions of footwear taken from the person in connection with the investigation of the offence, or - (b) a DNA profile derived from a DNA sample so taken. - (3) The material must be destroyed- - (a) in the case of fingerprints or impressions of footwear, before the end of the period of 6 years beginning with the date on which the fingerprints or impressions were taken, - (b) in the case of a DNA profile, before the end of the period of 6 years beginning with the date on which the DNA sample from which the profile was derived was taken (or, if the profile was derived from more than one DNA sample, the date on which the first of those samples was taken).
+(1) This section applies to material falling within subsection (2) relating to a person who-

+- (a) has no previous convictions or only one exempt conviction, - (b) is arrested for or charged with a recordable offence, and - (c) is aged 18 or over at the time of the alleged offence.

+- (a) fingerprints or impressions of footwear taken from the person in connection with the investigation of the offence, or - (b) a DNA profile derived from a DNA sample so taken. - (3) The material must be destroyed- - (a) in the case of fingerprints or impressions of footwear, before the end of the period of 6 years beginning with the date on which the fingerprints or impressions were taken,